songlinl/btp-mission-hybrid-rag/run/clone-git.md

     ![](img/vectordb_004.png)

-3. Enter Dev Space name, for example, **User001_VectorDB**, choose **SAP HANA Native Application** as a type of application and **Python Tools** from the list of Additional SAP Extensions, and **Create Dev Space** to start the environment.
+3. Enter a Dev Space name, for example, **User001_VectorDB**, choose **SAP HANA Native Application** as the type of application and **Python Tools** from the list of Additional SAP Extensions, and choose **Create Dev Space** to start the environment.

     ![](img/vectordb_005.png)

 4. It will take a few minutes start the Dev Space.
-Once the status changes to **Running**, click on the name of your dev space to open it.
+Once the status changes to **Running**, click the name of your dev space to open it.

     ![](img/vectordb_006.png)